 January is a good time, for those with a QROPS in France, to recap on recent developments in UK pension legislation.
-Things are always changing in the world of QROPS Let’s consider how these changes will affect those living in France.
+Things are always changing in the world of QROPS.
+Let’s consider how these changes will affect those living in France.

 QROPS in France – legislation developments

 On 17 June 2013 the French law, Loi de Finances Rectificative, took effect wherein trustees of foreign trusts were obliged to report UK personal pension vehicles that have French tax-resident beneficiaries to the French fiscal authorities.
-As such, beneficiaries and/or settlors must declare the market value of the assets, rights or capitalized income on all trusts which have been in existence since January 1 of 2013.
-The new legislation appears to be part of a wider campaign to clamp down on undeclared wealth in France.
+As such, beneficiaries and/or settlors must declare the market value of the assets, rights or capitalised income on all trusts which have been in existence since 1 January of 2013.
+The new legislation appears to be part of a broader campaign to clamp down on undeclared wealth in France.
 Investors in possession of a QROPS in France need to give this due consideration.
 Uncertainty over the laws governing their structure appeared to have been cleared up, when the UK House of Parliament finalised amendments to the legislation in October 2013.
 HMRC have introduced additional reporting requirements.
 These include the following:

 - Providers must report payments that have been made from funds transferred out of a UK pension scheme.
 Former QROPS must also abide by these requirements

 - Former providers that have been found to have breached the rules will be subject to penalties